nathanielwendt/Syrup/README.md

 * Syrup Bottler

-  The syrup bottler is a utility that resides in your documentation or /wiki folder representating your api documentation.
-Simply run the bottler and it will examine all properly formatted SyrupHandlers and generate handlers for each resource type.
+  The syrup bottler is a utility that generates your api documentation.
+Simply run the syrup bottler cap from within your /doc or /wiki directory and it will examine all properly formatted SyrupHandlers and generate handlers for each resource type in markdown syntax.